 It is very common for abusers to use different forms of intermittent reinforcement to trigger their victim’s sense of hope that the person they either love or loved is coming back when in actuality their emotional, passionate, and captivating demeanor is just another manipulative ploy.
 So, it is important that victims of abuse understand that the gray rock method needs to be applied to every single interaction that they have with their abusers, not just towards the negative ones.

 What Should You Take Away From This Article?

-For victims of abuse who can’t go no contact with their abuser, the grey rock method is a fantastic alternative.
-In our article How to Use the Grey Rock Method On a Narcissist we guide you this awesome technique and explain some of the emotions you’re going to feel when using the grey rock method on your abuser so be sure to check that out for more information!
+For victims of abuse who can’t go no contact with their abuser, the gray rock method is a fantastic alternative.
+In our article How to Use the Gray Rock Method On a Narcissist we guide you this awesome technique and explain some of the emotions you’re going to feel when using the gray rock method on your abuser so be sure to check that out for more information!

 All of the content that Unfilteredd creates is for educational purposes only and is not intended to be a substitute for clinical care — please visit here for qualified organizations and here for qualified professionals that you can reach out to for help.
 This article has been reviewed by our editorial board and has been approved for publication in accordance with our editorial policies.